Master & EDIC: Computer Science & Communication Systems

 After attending this course, you should be able to:

 Programming assignments will help you translate theoretical concepts to practical applications.
 All exercises will be in C++.
-Exercises can be done individually or in groups of two.
-If done in a group, both group members will receive the same grade.
-If you hand in your exercises late, 25% of the score will be deducted the first day after the official due date.
-Submission handed in more than 24 hours too late don't count at all.
+Exercises are done in groups of two and both group members will receive the same grade.

 Introduction to Computer Graphics is recommended.
 Experience with programming is helpful.